: of, relating to, or resembling an enigma : mysterious

 Did You Know?

 When it comes to things that aren't clearly understandable, you have a wide range of word choices, including "dark," "enigmatic," "cryptic," and "equivocal."
 Of these, "dark" is the most sinister, implying an imperfect or clouded revelation, often with ominous overtones.
-"Enigmatic" emphasizes a puzzling, mystifying quality, whereas "cryptic" implies a purposely concealed meaning.
+"Enigmatic" (which traces back to Greek "ainissesthai," meaning "to speak in riddles") emphasizes a puzzling, mystifying quality, whereas "cryptic" implies a purposely concealed meaning.
 "Equivocal" is the best choice for language that is left open to differing interpretations with the intention of deceiving or evading.

-When Rolf asked her where she had been, Tianna just gave him an enigmatic smile and answered, "Oh, here and there."
+When Rolf asked Tianna where she had been all day, she gave him an enigmatic smile and answered, "Oh, here and there."

 Test Your Vocabulary with M-W Quizzes